Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 	- Lob-able projectiles and adjustable attack pitch with new spinal rotation system.
 	- Revive system that allows living players to revive their fallen comrades within a certain time interval.
 	- Tactical ragdolling.
 Yes.
-	- Telekinetically grab and throw stuff because who doesn't like interactivity?
+	- Telekinetically grab and throw stuff.
+Clutter is now your best friend!
 	- Two player co-operative lockpicking, with one player rotating the pick and the other rotating the lock.

 ... and more secret mechanics just waiting to be discovered!